-There are quite a few kinds of lamps that are typically used in parking lot lighting systems that are outdoors.
+There are quite a few kinds of lamps that are typically in use in parking lot lighting systems that are outdoors.
 The following is information about some of them:

 These are just a few of the considerations that should come into play when addressing the complex and important issue of parking lot lighting.